-The eggs undergo a freezing procedure in the IVF laboratory, using the latest scientific technology, called vitrification (fast freezing).
+The eggs undergo a freezing procedure in the IVF laboratory, using the latest scientific technology, called vitrification (rapid glass-like cryopreservation).
 Eggs may be stored for many years without deterioration.

 When the woman is ready to use her eggs, they are thawed, and then fertilised with sperm, developing into embryos which are then grown for several more days.
 A blastocyst (matured embryo) can then be transferred to the woman's uterus, with a subsequent chance of pregnancy.